mmaelicke/scikit-gstat/docs/index.rst

     Scikit-gstat was rewritten in major parts.
 Most of the changes are internal, but the attributes and behaviour of the `Variogram` has also changed substantially.
-    A detailed description of of the new versions usage will follow.
+    A detailed description of the new versions usage will follow.
 The last version of the old Variogram class, 0.1.8, is kept in the `version-0.1.8` branch on GitHub, but not developed any further.
-Those two versions are not compatible.
+It is not compatible to the current version.

 .. toctree::